Ways to Support

-- Tell your friend that what happened was not their fault.
+- Tell them that what happened was not their fault.

 - Ask how you can help.
-Examples might include offering to walk the friend to Health Services or CAPS, or helping to contact the Office of Title IX Initiatives or University Police.
+Examples might include offering to walk them to Health Services or CaPS, or helping to contact the Office of Title IX Initiatives or University Police.

 - Respect your friend's privacy.
 Only tell people who need to know in order to help your friend.